MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/01-exercise-template.md

 Lab Description: Discover Microsoft-built, partner-built, and custom agents in a tenant.
 Additionally, use Agent Registry and Agent Map to know what agents are in use and how they connect to one another.
 You will also onboard a new agent.
 You will also identify an agent created by a user within the your organization and reassign ownership to a different user.

-This exercise should take approximately **XX** minutes to complete. <!-- update with estimated duration -->
+This exercise should take approximately **20** minutes to complete. <!-- update with estimated duration -->

 ## Before you start

 Before you can start this exercise, you will need to...

 1. Navigate to https://admin.microsoft.com and login with the provided admin credentials
-2. Click on the squre tile menuoption at the top left corner
+2. Click on the squre tile menu option at the top left corner
 3. Select Sharepoint.
 The tenanat's sharepoint site should open in another tab/window.
 4. Take note of the Sharepoint site a you will need itduring the lab.
 For example,  https://wwlcpxxxxx.sharepoint.com/